mEDR: SentinelOne Agent Upgrade Process

 Upgrade Strategy & Versioning

-CyFlare adopts General Availability (GA) versions of SentinelOne agents after completing internal validation to ensure stability and compatibility across customer environments.
+CyFlare deploys General Availability (GA) versions of SentinelOne agents after:

 Upgrade Deployment Process

-3. Monitors upgrade progress through the SentinelOne console
+3. Monitors upgrade activity and health via the SentinelOne console

 Key Behaviors

-1. Endpoints must be online to receive the upgrade
+1. Endpoints must be online to receive upgrades

 2. If offline: